m5lk3n/how-tos/mini-keyboard/README.md

 ## Intro

 I recently got myself a mini keyboard with 3 keys and 1 knob ([here](https://github.com/kriomant/ch57x-keyboard-tool/blob/master/doc/keyboard-3-1.jpg)'s an example picture of the model that I have).
 My goal was to configure it for a Windows 10 laptop to easily switch desktops and to zoom in/out turning the knob.
-In my setup, the device is placed "horizontally" to the left of my normal keyboard, with its know to the right.
-I use the mini keyboard with my left hand.
+In my setup, the device is placed "horizontally" to the left of my normal keyboard, with its knob to the right, i.e., I use the mini keyboard with my left hand.

 ## Setup